Lima: Colonial period

-Colonial Calle de los Judíos (Jewish quarter) (Lima) in 1866 by Manuel A. Fuentes and Firmin Didot, Brothers, Sons & Co.
+Colonial Calle de los Judíos (Lima) in 1866 by Manuel A. Fuentes and Firmin Didot, Brothers, Sons & Co.
 University of Chicago Library.

 Colonial Calles de la Oca and de Bodegones (Lima) in 1866 by Manuel A. Fuentes and Firmin Didot, Brothers, Sons & Co.
 University of Chicago Library.

 Puente de Piedra Bridge, the former Arco del Puente Gate and the Walls of Lima in 1878 by El Viajero Ilustrado.
 Old Fund of the University of Seville.